Audaeus/What-/README.md

 # What?
 App that takes an image and shows information based off of it.
+It displays the 5 of the most prominent objects/themes shown in the image.

 &nbsp;&nbsp;